What happened to Maria Bartiromo?

 Bartiromo also broke from the president in her early coverage of the coronavirus, warning in March on air that her sources were telling her cases could reach into the hundreds of thousands in the United States in the next six months to a year.
 “This has not just a health impact, it has a serious economic impact.
 It will cut into growth,” she said at a time when Trump was saying the virus would “go away.”

 In Bartiromo’s telling, it was her doubts about the Russia investigation that drew her closer to the Trump worldview.
-She openly criticized Mueller’s investigation into Russian interference in the 2016 election, repeatedly claiming that the origins of the investigation were politically motivated and “a coup to take him down,” as she said in an April interview with Rep. Devin Nunes (R-CA).
+She openly criticized Mueller’s investigation into Russian interference in the 2016 election, repeatedly claiming that the origins of the investigation were politically motivated and “a coup to take him down,” as she said in an April interview with Rep. Devin Nunes (R-Calif.).

 Like many Trump allies, she speaks as though the fact the investigation led to no criminal charges against the president means the entire enterprise was bogus from the outset.
 Mueller made it clear that the investigation did not exonerate Trump, citing 10 incidents in which Trump potentially obstructed the investigation, a matter that Mueller said was Congress’s responsibility to pursue.